 - Late Payment

-- 5.1 If Think Beyond does not receive payment by the due date, Think Beyond may charge the Customer daily interest on late payments at a per annum rate equal to 10% for the period beginning on the date on which payment is due and ending on the date on which payment is made.
+- 5.1 If Think Beyond does not receive Customer payment by the due date, Think Beyond may apply a late payment charge of £30 or daily interest (whichever is greater) at a per annum rate equal to 10% for the period beginning on the date on which payment is due and ending on the date on which payment is made.

-- 5.2 If the Customer does not pay any invoice, Think Beyond may as a last resort instruct a debt collection agency to collect payment (including any interest) on behalf of itself or its Partners.
-If Think Beyond instructs a debt collection agency, the Customer must pay Think Beyond an additional sum to cover the reasonable costs incurred by Think Beyond in instructing the debt collection agency.
+- 5.2 If the Customer does not pay any invoice, Think Beyond may as a last resort instruct a debt collection agency to collect payment (including any late payment charge or interest) on behalf of itself or its Partners.
+If Think Beyond instructs a debt collection agency, the Customer must pay any additional costs incurred by Think Beyond or levied by the debt collection agency.

 - Changing the Contract